smartscanapp/smartscan-android-lib/README.md

 ### Core and ML

-core → contains all core business logic: shared interfaces, data models, embeddings, clustering, classification, indexing, and processing components for batch/concurrent execution.
+core → contains all the lightweight core business logic (indexing, embedding storage, clustering, classification etc...)

-ml → contains all machine learning components, including models, providers, and everything they depend on.
+ml → contains all machine learning model components and dependencies

 ---

 ### Embedding Storage

-The SDK only provides a file based implementation of `EmbeddingStore`, `FileEmbeddingStore` because the following benchmarks below show much better performance for loading embeddings in comparison to Room.
+The SDK only provides a file based implementation of `EmbeddingStore` (`FileEmbeddingStore`) because the following benchmarks below show much better performance for loading embeddings in comparison to Room.
-FileEmbeddingStore also supports quantized embeddings allowed for **x4 less memory usage**.
+Quantized embeddings are supported allowing for **x4 less memory usage**.

 #### **Benchmark Summary**